Chris Froome: 2015: second Tour de France victory

-2016: Third Tour de France victory
+2016: third Tour de France victory

 Before the 2016 season, Froome announced that he would attempt to win the Tour, as well as the time trial and road race at the Olympics.
 Froome started the season early, competing in the 2016 Herald Sun Tour in Australia (a race in which he had finished fourth in 2008).
 The Herald Sun Tour consisted of a short individual time trial prologue, followed by four stages.
 On the last stage, which culminated in a triple climb of Arthurs Seat and a summit finish, Froome broke away in a solo attack on the third and final ascent, and opened up a sufficient gap on the field to secure his first 2016 victory, along with the King of the Mountains award.

 Froome's next racing appearance was at the Volta a Catalunya in late March, where he finished eighth overall.
-He subsequently competed at the Tour de Romandie, which brought mixed results.
+He competed at the Tour de Romandie, which brought mixed results.
 On the second stage, he punctured on a climb 20 km from the end and finished 17 minutes down on stage winner and new race leader Nairo Quintana.
-However, on stage four, the queen stage, he and Tejay van Garderen attacked from the bunch to join the day's original breakaway; the pair then rode away on the final climb, and Froome distanced van Garderen with 7.4 km to go, holding on to win the stage with a four-second lead over the leader's group.
+On stage four, the queen stage, he and Tejay van Garderen attacked from the bunch to join the day's original breakaway; the pair then rode away on the final climb, and Froome distanced van Garderen with 7.4 km to go, holding on to win the stage with a four-second lead over the leader's group.

 In June, as preparation for the Tour de France, he took part in the Critérium du Dauphiné, which he won by 12 seconds over Romain Bardet of AG2R La Mondiale.
 This was Froome's third victory at the Dauphiné over the last four years.